azusaaz/TinyApp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

+## Functions
+- Make shorten URL
+- Count access for each shorten URL
+- Count user of access for each shorten URL
+- Log when user accessed for each shorten URL

 ## Pages

 Log in Page